 A 20-year-old male asked:

-can irritable bowel syndrome cause vitamin b12 and vitamin d deficiency??
+Can irritable bowel syndrome cause vitamin b12 and vitamin d deficiency??

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

 Not likely: Irritable bowel syndrome (IBS) is characterized by bloating, abdominal pain, diarrhea, and/or constipation.
 The colon appears normal when examined on colonscopy.
 Because the lining is normal, absorption of nutrients is not impaired by IBS.
 Lack of vitamin D and B-12 can be due to lack of absorption due to other illnesses, or simply lack of sufficient ingestion via diet-B-12, and lack of sun-vitD.

 Last updated Feb 5, 2019

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.